-Direct Carpet is Here to Help You Get the Best Shopping & Installation Experience
+Direct Carpet is Here to Help You Get the Best Carpet & Installation Experience

 When you shop for carpeting, the last thing on your mind might be the pad that goes underneath it.
 The truth is, under pad is just as important as the carpeting - if not more - when you want to extend the life of your carpet.
-Aside from giving you wear protection and cushion under your feet, it also adds to the sound and insulating qualities of the floor.
-Keep in mind that density is more important than thickness, as the more dense the cushion, the better wear protection you will get; 6-8lb is standard for residential carpets.
-There are many added features to under pad, such as vapour barriers and spill guards, so be sure to go over your options to ensure you are getting the best under pad for your installation needs.
+Aside from giving you wear protection and a cushion under your feet, it also adds to the sound and insulating qualities of the floor.
+Keep in mind that density is more important than thickness, as the denser the cushion, the better wear protection you will get; 6-8lb is standard for residential carpets.
+There are many added features to underpad, such as vapor barriers and spill guards, so be sure to go over your options to ensure you are getting the best underpad for your Carpet installation needs.

-Texture is all about how something feels when you touch it - or in the case of carpet, stand on it.
+The texture is all about how something feels when you touch it - or in the case of carpet, stand on it.
 Depending on the area you are carpeting, you may have different ideas and preferences on what you'd like to see and feel under your feet.
-Carpet texture can make a large contribution to your homes decor, so always a good idea to take your rooms surroundings and decor into account.
+Carpet texture can make a large contribution to your home's decor, so always a good idea to take the surroundings and decor of your room into account.

-Below is a quick breakdown of different styles and trends, and what you can expect.
+Below is a quick breakdown of different carpet styles and trends, and what you can expect.

 Carpet contains both cut and uncut loops which create a unique patterned look.
 This can also vary in height creating depth and textured patterns.

-Deep cut pile with a smooth level surface.
-This style carpet has a silky smooth finish.
-Foot prints and vacuum marks are more visisble.
+Deep cut carpet pile with a smooth, level surface.
+This style of carpet has a silky smooth finish.
+Footprints and vacuum marks are more visible.

-Loops are the same height, creating an even textured appearance.
-A clean, non-pattern look great for large areas, popular in basments.
+Carpet Loops are the same height, creating an even-textured appearance.
+A clean, non-pattern look great for large areas, popular in basements.

 Known for its casual, soft appeal.
-Twisted cut fibers diffuse light, masking foot and vacuum marks.
-Great for everyday, high traffic areas, hiding seams well.
+Twisted cut carpet fibers diffuse light, masking foot, and vacuum marks.
+Great for every day, high traffic areas, hiding the seams well.

-Dense, twisted fibers that stand straight, providing a soft plush look and feel under foot.
-Ideal for high traffic areas, superior wear and classic charm.
+Dense, twisted carpet fibers that stand straight, providing a soft plush look and feel underfoot.
+Ideal for high-traffic areas, superior wear, and classic charm.